-Managing your cyber security has gotten more complicated with each advancement in the field.
-While a simple cyclic cipher was an excellent encryption tool in Ancient Greece, today it has become hard to keep yourself secure even with some advanced encryption tools.
+Each advancement in the field has made managing your cybersecurity more complicated.
+While a simple cyclic cipher was an excellent encryption tool in Ancient Greece, today, it has become hard to keep yourself secure even with some advanced encryption tools.

-To understand how cybersecurity may evolve in the future, it is important to understand which developments have driven it forward till date.
-Even with all these improvements, the thing that’s remained constant is the fact that encryption is still our primary means of defense against unauthorized use of data.
+To understand how cybersecurity may evolve in the future, it is important to understand which developments have driven it forward to date.
+Even with all these improvements, the fact that encryption remains our primary means of defense against unauthorized use of data has remained constant.
 To understand it further, let’s explore it in detail.

 Encryption is the foundation of cryptography.
-It is the process that converts readable information (plaintext) into scrambled bits of data (ciphertext) to prevent any unauthorized parties from reading it.
-To reverse this process, a certain key is required which allows decrypting the ciphertext into the original plaintext.
+The process converts readable information (plaintext) into scrambled bits of data (ciphertext) to prevent unauthorized parties from reading it.
+A certain key is required to reverse this process and decrypt the ciphertext into the original plaintext.

-The key is present only with the designated parties and must therefore be kept secure.
+The designated parties possess and must therefore keep the key secure.
 However, not all forms of encryption excel at doing so.

 Let’s look at the two primary classifications of encryption and how they handle key security.